guipotje/gps_cloud_alignment/README.md

 Output:
 - list of GPS for each point (Latitude Longitude  Altitude)

-example:
+example with files that comes as example:
-"./cloud_align gps_list.txt camera_list.txt 3dpoints.txt"
+"./cloud_align gps_list camera_list points_pos_list"

 the later one can be a sparse set of points or a dense reconstruction by PMVS or CMVS.